Getting Started with the Viv API

 2. Make Your First Request

-Test your credentials by fetching the configuration:
+Test your credentials by fetching your available locations:

-curl -X GET "https://api.vivtechnologies.com/v2/config/geos" \
+curl -X GET "https://{your-api-host}/api/v2/public/config/locations" \

 -H "x-api-key: YOUR_API_KEY"